 main, the app-specific

 allocImpl.
-This is not surprising, as this example was
+This isn't surprising, as this example was

 written to illustrate heap consumption.
 But you can see other call stacks in